VAIJ-TEJAS/Articles/Advanced_Tkinter/draft4.md

     ![Tkinter_grid][8]

-This code sets up two labels ("Subject" and "Marks") and four `entry` widgets for data input.
-The layout is organized with "Subject" in row 0, column 0, "Marks" in row 0, column 1.
+This code sets up 2 labels `Subject` and `Marks` and 4 entry widgets for data input.
+The layout is organized with `Subject` in row 0, column 0, `Marks` in row 0, column 1.
 Entry widgets `entry1` and `entry2` occupy row 1, columns 0 and 1 respectively, while `entry3` and `entry4` are in row 2, columns 0 and 1.

 - **Pack**
 You can stack widgets on top of each other or arrange them side by side, and Tkinter will figure out how to fit them all in.